Search powers: When the police can search you, your home or your things

-- The police officer executing the warrant must have the warrant in his or her possession and must show the warrant if requested to by the occupier.
+- the police officer executing the warrant must have the warrant in their possession and must show the warrant if requested to by the occupier.

-A search conducted must still be conducted in a reasonable manner.
+A search conducted must still be done in a reasonable manner.

 Note: A search warrant may not necessarily relate to a search for property, but may also include a search for people – for example, a warrant to arrest a person, or a place of safety warrant issued under the Oranga Tamariki Act 1989.

 Can the police use force when they’re searching?

 When police enter and search your home, whether under a court warrant or not, they have to act reasonably.
 Depending on the situation, this could sometimes include using force.
 If they’re searching with a warrant, the warrant should say specifically whether the police are allowed to use force.

 If the police act unreasonably in carrying out their search – for example by using excessive force against you or by breaking your things – this could affect whether they’re allowed to use any evidence they got from the search if they bring charges against you in court.
 You may also be able to get a court to order them to pay you compensation.

 Search of property without warrant under statutory power

 The police have the power to search buildings, vehicles and other property without a warrant in certain situations.
 The police can also request people to help them enter or search a place that has particular cultural or spiritual significance.